Derna, Libya: Geography

 Derna is located at the eastern end of the Jebel Akhdar, one of the very few forested areas in Libya; due to its arid climate, forest makes up a mere 0.1% of Libya's land area.
-However, Derna is near the fertile upland area of eastern Libya, which is the wettest region in the country (600 mm).
+However, Derna is near the fertile upland area of eastern Libya, which is the wettest region in the country, receiving some 600 mm of precipitation annually.

+The city is built along the Wadi Derna, an ephemeral river that is dry much of the year.
+Historically, the city has been repeatedly damaged by floods.
+The Abu Mansur and Derna dams upstream of the city were meant to control soil erosion and prevent flooding.
+Both dams were destroyed by high flow following Mediterranean Storm Daniel in September 2023.
+The dambreaks appear to have contributed significantly to flood damage and fatalities in Derna.

 Derna is linked with Shahhat by two roads; the inner one running through Al Qubah is part of the Libyan Coastal Highway and the coastal one running through Susa and Ras al Helal.